Autogamy: Fungi

-Advantages of autogamy
+Advantages

 There are several advantages for the self-fertilization observed in flowering plants and protists.
 In flowering plants, it is important for some plants not to be dependent on pollinating agents that other plants rely on for fertilization.
 This is unusual, however, considering that many plant species have evolved to become incompatible with their own gametes.
 While these species would not be well served by having autogamous self-fertilization as a reproductive mechanism, other species, which do not have self-incompatibility, would benefit from autogamy.
 Protists have the advantage of diversifying their modes of reproduction.
 This is useful for a multitude of reasons.
 First, if there is an unfavorable change in the environment that puts the ability to deliver offspring at risk, then it is advantageous for an organism to have autogamy at its disposal.
 In other organisms, it is seen that genetic diversity arising from sexual reproduction is maintained by changes in the environment that favor certain genotypes over others.

 Aside from extreme circumstances, it is possible that this form of reproduction gives rise to a genotype in the offspring that will increase fitness in the environment.
 This is due to the nature of the genetic degeneration and remodeling intrinsic to autogamy in unicellular organisms.
 Thus, autogamous behavior may become advantageous to have if an individual wanted to ensure offspring viability and survival.
 This advantage also applies to flowering plants.
 However, it is important to note that this change has not shown to produce a progeny with more fitness in unicellular organisms.
 It is possible that the nutrition deprived state of the parent cells before autogamy created a barrier for producing offspring that could thrive in those same stressful environments.

-Disadvantages of autogamy
+Disadvantages

 In flowering plants, autogamy has the disadvantage of producing low genetic diversity in the species that use it as the predominant mode of reproduction.
 This leaves those species particularly susceptible to pathogens and viruses that can harm it.
 In addition, the foraminiferans that use autogamy have shown to produce substantially smaller progeny as a result.
 This indicates that since it is generally an emergency survival mechanism for unicellular species, the mechanism does not have the nutritional resources that would be provided by the organism if it were undergoing binary fission.